ChrisChen3121/.spacemacs.d/README.md

 - [ ] find more elegent way to detect std path
 - [ ] flycheck-irony support subdirectory
 - [ ] flycheck tooltips to minibuffer or hover more time
+- [ ] warning for google protobuf mode